opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 }
 ```

-If you examine the shard allocation for `newindex`:
+Take a look at the following shard allocation for `newindex`:

 ```json
 GET _cat/shards/newindex?v